 The menu system is fantastic, similar to other Nikon cameras like the Nikon Z 6II.
 Although there are a lot of settings, and it can be hard to find some of the more advanced camera functions, the menu is clearly organized and easy to navigate with either the touchscreen or the directional pad.
 It has lots of customization options and a quick menu to quickly access commonly used settings.

-The Nikon D780 has a fantastic battery life.
+Battery life is fantastic.
 You can easily go multiple days of shooting without recharging the battery, depending on how often you shoot and how you use it.
 Recording a lot of video, for instance, drains it faster, but it still lasts a decently long time for continuous video recording.
 It also supports USB charging while in use, so you can bring a portable battery pack for longer video recording sessions.

 The Nikon D780 doesn't have in-body image stabilization, but you can use optically stabilized lenses like the Nikkor 24-120mm f/4G ED VR kit lens.
 The 'VR' stands for 'Vibration Reduction', which is Nikon's term for image stabilization.
-Though it doesn't have IBIS, the D780 does have an electronic stabilization feature for added stability.
+Though it doesn't have IBIS, this camera does have an electronic stabilization feature for added stability.
 Combining electronic stabilization with optical stabilization does a fantastic job of reducing camera shake, meaning you can take handheld shots at very slow shutter speeds.

 The Nikon D780 supports Log shooting in N-Log format, allowing you to capture a wider usable dynamic range.
 It can also record in 10-bit color depth over HDMI, which allows the camera to capture more color information and gives you more room to play around with the look of your videos in post-production.